felixs7/felixs7/README.md

 <b>Training Record</b><br>
 <br>
 I regularly keep myself updated with the latest trends and technologies in the fields of Data Analytics, Data Engineering and Science through various certifications and courses.
-Below are some example course I have completed:
+Below are some example courses I have completed:

 <B>Data Analysis</B><br>